-And the Tastiest and Easiest Baked Donut to Make Ever Award goes to…drumroll, please…these Baked Chocolate Pistachio Donuts!
-These baked circles of heaven are soft, moist, and chocolatey.
-Top them with this silky chocolate ganache and crushed pistachios and you got yourself a really good tasting donut!
-And you know what’s even cooler?
-They make only a small batch of approximately 10 donuts!
-They’re great to share with your besties, your neighbors, or just keep them all for yourself!
+You won't regret making these Baked Chocolate Pistachio Donuts!
+They are soft and moist, and topped with a silky chocolate ganache and crushed pistachios And you know what's even cooler?
+They make only a small batch of 10 donuts!
+Perfect for sharing with your family, friends, or just keep them all for yourself!

 to make these baked chocolate pistachio donuts, you'll need: